Nicetas I of Constantinople

-Nicetas I (or Niketas; Greek: Νικήτας), (? – 7 February 780) was the Ecumenical Patriarch of Constantinople from 766 to 780.
+Nicetas I of Constantinople (or Niketas; Greek: Νικήτας; died 6 February 780) was the Ecumenical Patriarch of Constantinople from 766 to 780.
 He was of Slavic ancestry and he was a eunuch.

 He was chosen by the Emperor Constantine V as a successor of the Patriarch Constantine II of Constantinople.
-However, Nicetas was quite unpopular in Constantinople because he was a supporter of iconoclasm.
-After his death in 780, Nicetas was declared a heretic.
+However, Nicetas I was quite unpopular in Constantinople because he was a supporter of iconoclasm.
+After his death in 780, Nicetas I was declared a heretic.
 He was succeeded by Paul IV of Constantinople.